-Alexander Fleming a Scottish scientist, discovered that a certain kind of mould (Penicillium) produces a substance, named after the mould, called Penicillin, whichcan destroy many kinds of disease causing bacteria.
+Alexander Fleming a Scottish scientist, discovered that a certain kind of mould (Penicillium) produces a substance, called Penicillin, whichcan destroy many kinds of disease causing bacteria.
 Penicillin came to be know as an antibiotic and saved the lives of many solidiers in World War-II.